tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 attributes (e.g.  Administrative-Groups (AGs), Shared Risk Link Groups (SRLGs), etc.).

 A full tree diagram of the TE YANG data model is shown in {{AppendixB}}.

+## Relationship Between TE Tunnel, LSP, and Path

+The TE YANG model is built around several core constructs: TE tunnel, TE path, and LSP.
+These concepts are central to the model’s structure and functionality.

+TE Tunnel:

+> In this context, a TE tunnel represents a logical construct that defines an engineered connectivity service between two endpoints in the network, typically an ingress (source) and an egress (destination).
+A tunnel is characterized by its attributes (such as name, encoding, and constraints) and serves as the container for the forwarding resources used to realize the desired connectivity.

+TE Path:

+> A path refers to a specific sequence of nodes and links through the network that traffic will follow to traverse the TE tunnel from source to destination.
+A TE tunnel may have one or more associated TE paths, such as a primary TE path (the preferred path) and secondary TE paths (used for protection or restoration).
+Each path specifies the constraints, preferences, and optimization criteria that guide its computation and selection.

+LSP:

+> An LSP is an actual, instantiated connection in the data plane that follows a computed TE path through the network.
+It is the result of signaling protocols (such as RSVP-TE or Segment Routing) setting up forwarding state along the TE path, enabling the tunnel to carry traffic.

+The relationship among these concepts is as follows:

+A TE tunnel is the high-level logical object that defines the desired connectivity and its properties.
+Each TE tunnel can have one or more TE paths, which define candidate or active routes through the network that may be used to realize the tunnel's connectivity, subject to certain constraints and preferences.
+For each TE path selected for use, one or more LSPs are instantiated in the network to realize the forwarding state necessary to carry traffic along the specified TE path.

+In summary, a TE tunnel defines the service, a TE path defines how to achieve the service, and an LSP is the instantiated mechanism that actually provides the service in the forwarding plane.

 ## Module Structure